cfoh/snake-game/README.md

 q-table-learned.json
 ```

-It learned data is stored in JSON format, and it is a readabile text file containing a list of state-action pairs.
+The learned data is stored in JSON format, and it is a readabile text file containing a list of state-action pairs.
 We can read the file to understand how the AI makes its decision.
 For example:
 ```JSON
 q-table-learned.json
     ...